hutchybop/FPLGaffer/readme.md

 # 🧠 FPLGaffer

 **FPLGaffer** is a Python-based Fantasy Premier League (FPL) assistant that helps with weekly transfers or Wildcard selections.
-Helps you rate all FPL players, review your current team, and discover the best transfer or Wildcard replacements — all with optional AI-powered suggestions using **Groq** and the **Qwen3-32B** model.
+Helps you rate all FPL players, review your current team, and discover the best transfer or Wildcard replacements — all with optional AI-powered suggestions using **Groq**

 ---